 - Performance of very prolonged and exacting visual tasks – 5000-10000 lx

-There is also another recommended light level indoors examples, but I will describe them in the future.
+There is also other recommended light level indoors examples, but I will describe them in the future.

 - Buser P., Imbert M., 1992, Vision, MIT Press, Massachusets